2020 LRF Policy Agenda

 The Lymphoma Research Foundation (LRF) recognizes that public policy is critical to achieving its mission, to eradicate lymphoma and serve those touched by this disease.
 Toward that end, the Foundation is committed to advocating on behalf of the entire lymphoma community in support of this mission, working collaboratively with policymakers, the medical community, patient advocates and other stakeholders to advance those efforts that will improve the lives of people with lymphoma.
 The Foundation and its network of thousands of grassroots advocates across the United States support policy measures which will increase federal funding for lymphoma research and education and ensure patient access to high-quality cancer care.
 As an extension of these efforts, LRF seeks the integration of the lymphoma community’s perspective throughout the policymaking process and urges that lymphoma patients, survivors and their loved ones be appointed to relevant federal panels, committees and commissions.

 The Lymphoma Research Foundation supports the following policy initiatives, which would increase federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
 These efforts include:

-- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, maximization of secure data sharing and focus on patient-centered outcomes as well as inclusion of the patient voice in the drug development
+- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, maximization of secure data sharing and focus on patient-centered outcomes.

-- Increased support for research and infrastructure for the development of new therapies for rare lymphoma subtypes and underserved populations, like adolescent and young adult lymphoma
+- Increased support for research and infrastructure for the development of new therapies for rare lymphoma subtypes and underserved populations, such as adolescent and young adult lymphoma patients.

 Improved Access for Patients